 It's important to do this even if you have only applied for a course and not received your offer yet.
-This gives the education provider time to ensure that all relevant information will be accessible in your preferred format, which may include electronic, Braille, or large print.
+This gives the education provider time to organise services, including interpreters, assistive technology and transcription of any required audio material.

 The first meeting with the Disability Practitioner usually provides an overview of all the required services and supports, and identifies any gaps.
 You can include others in this meeting.
 Take a family member who can help explain what you need and take down details.
-Try to get your NDIS Local Area Coordinator (LAC) or Support Coordinator to attend as well.
+Try to get your NDIS Local Area Coordinator (LAC) or Support Coordinator to come along as well.